-Hence, if the system satisfies the law of the minimum then the adaptation process makes more uniform the tension produced by different factors $\psi_i=f_i-ar_i$ (Fig.~\ref{Fig:FactorDistrib}).
+Hence, if the system satisfies the Law of the Minimum then the adaptation process makes the tension produced by different factors more uniform (Fig.~\ref{Fig:FactorDistrib}).
 Thus adaptation decreases the effect from the limiting factor and hides manifestations of the Law of the Minimum.

-Under the assumption of optimality (\ref{Optimality}) the {\it law of the minimum paradox} becomes a theorem: if the Law of the Minimum is true then microevolution, ecological succession, phenotype modifications and adaptation decrease the role of the limiting factors and bring the tension produced by different factors together.
+Under the assumption of optimality (\ref{Optimality}) the {\it Law of the Minimum paradox} becomes a theorem: if the Law of the Minimum is true then microevolution, ecological succession, phenotype modifications and adaptation decrease the role of the limiting factors and bring the tension produced by different factors together.

 The cooper starts to repair Liebig's barrel from the shortest stave and after reparation the staves are more uniform, than they were before.
 This cooper may be microevolution, ecological succession, phenotype modifications, or adaptation.
 For the ecological succession this effect (the Law of the Minimum leads to its violation by succession) was described in Ref.~\cite{SemSem}.
 For adaptation (and in general settings too) it was demonstrated in Ref.~\cite{GorSmiCorAd1st}.